rcook/rcook.github.io/_posts/2018-03-08-haskell-aws-lambda.md

 That got things to reliably show up in the log.

-I then thought I'd build on that my building a minimal HTTP client using Req [LINK TO REQ]:
+I then thought I'd build on that my building a minimal HTTP client using [Req][req]:

 {% gist 4e1e2d624076deb3006c116ea6406ade Req.hs %}